-The BBC One audience expects and deserves gold-standard talent, top-drawer writing, and the highest production values, and we’re always looking for the right ideas and the right people on and off screen to deliver on these expectations.
+The BBC One audience expects and deserves gold-standard talent, top-drawer writing and the highest production values.
+We’re always looking for the right ideas and the right people on and off screen to deliver on these expectations.

-Miranda – Written and performed by Miranda Hart, the series instantly hit with audiences, tapping into the much sought-after female audience and re-energising pre-watershed comedy for BBC Two.
-It drew in 2.4m (10% share) for its first episode and growing to an unprecedented 4.3m (16% share) in series two.
-The third series of Miranda launched on BBC One, pulling in a whopping 7.6m (28.8%) across the series with a staggering 9.4m (37.8%) tuning in to the Christmas special.
+Miranda: Written and performed by Miranda Hart, the series instantly hit with audiences, tapping into the much sought-after female audience and re-energising pre-watershed comedy for BBC Two.
+It drew in 2.4 million (10% share) for its first episode, growing to an unprecedented 4.3 million (16% share) in series two.
+The third series of Miranda launched on BBC One pulling in a whopping 7.6 million (28.8%) across the series with a staggering 9.4 million (37.8%) tuning in to the Christmas special.

-Mrs Brown’s Boys – Brendan O’Carroll’s engaging comic creation is a bold departure for comedy on BBC One.
+Mrs Brown’s Boys: Brendan O’Carroll’s engaging comic creation is a bold departure for comedy on BBC One.
 Cheeky and irreverent, it offers a risque sensibility to the audience while retaining the traditional values of a warm family studio comedy.
-Launching in the new 10.35 pm comedy slot with 2.6m (16.4%) growing to an average of 2.9m (19.9%) in the first series Mrs Brown's Boys quickly became a ratings winner with an average of 7.6million viewers for the third series and 8.9million (36.9%) for the Christmas special.
+Launching in the new 10.35pm comedy slot with 2.6 million (16.4%) growing to an average of 2.9 million (19.9%) in the first series, Mrs Brown's Boys quickly became a ratings winner with an average of 7.6 million viewers for the third series and 8.9 million (36.9%) for the Christmas special.
 Mrs Brown's Boys will be returning to your screens later in the year.

-Citizen Khan – A brand new family-based studio audience sitcom set in the capital of British Pakistan - Sparkhill, Birmingham.
+Citizen Khan: A brand new family-based studio audience sitcom set in the capital of British Pakistan: Sparkhill, Birmingham.
 Citizen Khan follows the trials and tribulations of loud-mouthed, tight-fisted, self-appointed community leader Mr Khan (Adil Ray) and his long suffering family.
-Created by Adil Ray, the character Mr Khan has already featured in BBC Two comedy series Bellamy’s People, on Radio Four’s Down the Line and on his own online series on the BBC Comedy website and was commissioned following a successful staged presentation at the BBC’s first Salford Sitcom Showcase.
-Citizen Khan opened with 3.6m audience (21.5%) in the post-watershed slot.
+Created by Adil Ray, the character Mr Khan has already featured in BBC Two comedy series Bellamy’s People, on Radio 4's Down the Line and on his own online series on the BBC Comedy website and was commissioned following a successful staged presentation at the BBC’s first Salford Sitcom Showcase.
+Citizen Khan opened with 3.6 million audience (21.5%) in the post-watershed slot.

 Tariff range: Comedy Two up to Comedy Three with more opportunities available with a lower price tag.
 For more information on Tariffs please take a look at the Tariffs page.